ncatlab/nlab-content/pages/7/0/4/6/16407/content.md

 3. the complement $X \setminus \theta(G)$ of the graph on the surface is a disjoint union of connected components, called _faces_, each [[homeomorphic]] to an open [[disk]] (in other words, each face is [[simply connected]]).

 These conditions can be summarized by saying that $\theta$ is a _cellular embedding_ (or "2-cell embedding").
-Additionally, one may place several conditions on the underlying surface:
+Additionally, one may place several conditions on the underlying surface, e.g.:

 * $X$ is [[compact space|compact]]
 * $X$ is [[connected space|connected]]